checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 Selecting the top node in the check report shows the full job log and the check configuration for the run.

+## Pricing

+A multistep check is billed based on the number of requests done per check run.
+Each request in a multistep check run is billed as a single regular API check run, as they are performing the same basic operation.

+As an example, let's say you have 4 API checks, where each check doing one of the `GET`, `POST`, `PUT` and `DELETE` operations towards the same endpoint.
+If you replace these 4 checks with a single multistep API check that runs 4 requests towards the same endpoint, checking each method, and the check run frequency is the same as before, your cost stays the same

+A multistep check with 0 requests is billed as if it has 1 request.

 ## Resources

 - [Checkly's YouTube channel](https://www.youtube.com/@ChecklyHQ) where we regularly publish tutorials and tips.